hackolade/fetch/README.md

 1. Start the server with `npm run docker:server`.
 1. Start the application with `npm run test:app:custom-proxy-pac-file`.
 It should render all connections with a green background.

+## Q&A

+### Why do I need to append the .js extension when importing and exporting relative TypeScript modules?

+TypeScript does not require you to specify the file extensions in imports and exports.
+However, the TypeScript code of this library is ultimately transpiled to both CommonJS and ESM.
+ESM requires imports and exports to be fully specified, aka to include the file extensions (see [here](https://nodejs.org/api/esm.html#mandatory-file-extensions)).
+The problem is that TypeScript transpilers do not modify imported and exported paths (see [here](https://github.com/swc-project/swc/issues/5346)).
+So the only workaround is to use the `.js` extension in the TypeScript imports and exports in order to be compliant with the ESM requirement (see [here](https://www.typescriptlang.org/docs/handbook/modules/appendices/esm-cjs-interop.html#different-module-resolution-algorithms)).

 ## Known Issues